SelinCetinkaya/GA-Project-1/README.md

 - Second api to generate random food image at top of the page on load
 - User can choose to keep the previously searched recipe on the page while searching for/listing more
 - Animations
+- Category API call will grab IDs and do another API call for the full recipe information

 ## Project Schedule